essential-contributions/pint/docs/book/src/advanced/macros.md

 We have two versions of the `@sum` macro.
 Despite the apparent name clash, this is actually okay because the two macros accept a different number of parameters.
 The first version of `@sum` accepts `$x`, `$y`, and `&rest` while the second version accepts only `$x` and `$y`.
-The parameter `&rest` is a special one and is usually referred to as a "parameter pack".
-The parameter pack is never empty, therefore, in order to call the first version of `@sum`, we must pass 3 or more arguments.
+The parameter `&rest` is special and is referred to as a "parameter pack".
+The parameter pack is never empty, therefore in order to call the first version of `@sum`, we must pass 3 or more arguments.

 > **Note**: The parameter pack is not addressable in any way.
 It may only be used as an argument to
 > another macro call.